splunk/public-o11y-docs/apm/apm-spans-traces/service-map.rst

 #.
 In the service tab, select :guilabel:`Breakdown` and select an option from the menu.
 This breaks down your view of the service by the feature you select.
 For example, select :guilabel:`Endpoint` then :guilabel:`Latency (P90)` to break the service node down into its endpoints, ranked from highest to lowest by 90th percentile latency.
 If there are more than 5 breakdown values, the breakdown shows the top 5 and groups the remainder into a node labeled :guilabel:`<other>`.
 #.
 (Optional) Select a node within the breakdown to further break down the visualization by another feature.

-Activate Related Content for your service map
+Configure Related Content for your service map
 ==============================================

-Related Content automatically correlates data between different views within Splunk Observability Cloud by presenting related data at the bottom of the view.
+You can configure specific metadata to activate Related Content in your service map.
+Related Content automatically correlates data between APM, Infrastructure Monitoring, and Log Observer to pass filters around Observability Cloud.

-When activated you can select tiles in the Related Content bar to seamlessly navigate from one view to another in Observability Cloud.
+When configured, you can select tiles in the Related Content bar to seamlessly navigate from one view to another in Observability Cloud.
 The following animation shows a user navigating from APM to Infrastructure Monitoring to Log Observer.
-See :ref:`get-started-relatedcontent` for steps to turn on related content.
+See :ref:`get-started-relatedcontent` for information about how to configure related content to display in your service map.

 ..  image:: /_images/get-started/Related1.gif
     :alt: Using Related Content in Observability Cloud.